DavidVorick/CodeCommit/UserSpecification.md

 agent-config/codebase.txt - this file can then by copy-pasted into an LLM UI for advanced debugging.

+If the flag `--light-roll` is passed in, it will ignore the Cargo.lock file.

 ## LLMs

 CodeCommit supports multiple LLMs.
 The default LLM is gemini-2.5-pro, and other